Liliane Ackermann: Career

 Liliane and Henri Ackermann took charge in 1972 of the Youth Movement "Yeshurun" [in French written "Yechouroun"], a national religious group active all year round, and with winter and summer camps.
 A great number of Jewish leaders were formed there.
 Among them, René Gutman, Chief Rabbi of the Bas-Rhin, Gilles Bernheim, Chief Rabbi of the Synagogue de la Rue de la Victoire in Paris, Chief Rabbi of France from January 1, 2009, to April 11, 2013, and many others.

 On February 1, 2009, at his Inauguration as Chief Rabbi of France, Gilles Bernheim recalled in his speech Liliane Ackermann: "I want to express what I owe to the leaders of the youth movement Yechouroun from which I come.
 Théo and Edith Klein of blessed memory, Liliane Ackermann of blessed memory and the friend so close to me, Henri Ackermann."

 Liliane Ackermann got involved in reaching out to handicapped, women in distress, the elderly.
 In Strasbourg, her home was the locale to find counseling, advice, encouragement, but also serious learning at all levels.

-She was a scientist by formation but also an accomplished artist: the violin and piano were her favorite instruments and drawing was her passion.
+She was a scientist by formation but also an accomplished artist: she played the violin and piano, and loved to draw.

 A rarity for a woman, anywhere, but particularly in France, she learned on her own the Babylonian Talmud, and went on to study, thereafter, the Jerusalem Talmud.

-On an official occasion, at the Palais de l'Elysée, in Paris, meeting the President of France, Valéry Giscard d'Estaing, she introduced herself, listing her credentials, and concluded: "and I also educate my 7 children!".
+On an official occasion, at the Palais de l'Elysée, in Paris, meeting the President of France, Valéry Giscard d'Estaing, she introduced herself, listing her credentials, and concluded: "and I also educate my 7 children."

 At the age of 68, she died in Strasbourg, on February 3, 2007.